johnalatouf/visualization-lepidoptera/README.md

 It looks best in Chrome, tested in Firefox and Safari as well

-Note: If you have installed Pandas through Anaconda your paths might be weird.
-In this case, you may need to change "python" in the three PHP files below to "/anaconda/bin/python" or the Windows equivalent

 -----------------------------------------------------------------------------------------

 Usage Instructions:

 - Extract files to a folder accessible from your localhost
+- Extract the data/butterflies_total.csv.zip file (this file is 349MB)
-- Open the index.html page
+- With server running, open the index.html page

 -----------------------------------------------------------------------------------------